anibit/sswm/README.md

    * All times and dates are currently displayed in UTC/GMT.
 This is likely to be addressed in future versions.
    * The url filter resets to "(all urls)" on every refresh.
 This may or may not be fixed.
    * There is not a lot of attention paid to security.
 If you wish to run this as a publicly facing website, please, audit the code, (there is not a lot of it).
 If you spot any problems, let me know and I will incorporate it into a future version.
+  * Excell downloads
+   * In some viewers, the formulas are not updated automatically when you open the document.
+LibreOffice has this limitation, hit "Ctrl+Shift+F9" on Windows to force a recalculation on the entire spreadsheet
   * General
    * Python, Javascript, SQL, and HTML are not my native tongues as a developer.
 I come from a desktop and embedded development world using a lot of the _curly bracket_ languages.
 I speak Python and Javascript with a C#/C++/Java accent.
 If you see something in my code you think is horrendous from your experience as a seasoned web developer, enlightenment would be greatly appreciated.
    * I have only tested this on Windows, but I believe it ought to work on other platforms as well.
 If you are aware of issues on Linux or OSX, let me know, and I will merge in your changes.
    * This tool was written to monitor the performance on my business's website, [Anibit Technology](https://anibit.com), which is built on PHP and Drupal.
+  * Upgrading from an old version
+   * Some of the DB schema has changed a bit over time in different versions of this application.
+This may cause the metrics capture or viewer to crash if you use a new version of the code with an old database.
+I don't have a great system for dealing with this.
+All of the changes are backwards compatible, so you should be able to create a brand new metrics db (by renaming your old one, and running a capture), and then export the data from your old DB to the new one.
+I may make a script to try and automate this in a future version

 Acknowledgments